How to Winterize A Classic Car: Maintaining Your Classic Car During the Winter Season

 Ask about pest control measures, too.
 Rodents can cause significant damage to wiring and upholstery if left unchecked.

-Before storage, thoroughly clean and wax your car.
-This protects the paint and makes spring prep easier.
+• Before storage, thoroughly clean and wax your car.
+This protects the paint and makes spring preparation easier.

-Finally, desiccant bags should be placed inside the car to absorb excess moisture.
+• Finally, place desiccant bags inside the car to absorb excess moisture.
 Change these periodically throughout the storage period.

 Install a battery maintainer to keep your car's battery charged.
 This prevents battery degradation and ensures your car starts when needed.